cloudmesh/cloudmesh-queue/README-windows.md

 "\\" on Linux.
 The continuation character should be added at the end of the line to split a command in multiple lines.

+This demonstration is done using Windows command prompt.
+Using `gitbash` is advised is a Linux like terminal is preferred by users.

 ## Instalation on Windows

 - Create a venv using python 3.8 or python 3.9 as `ENV3`